fccm/ocaml-allegro/README.txt

+To build and install the binding, run: make su -c 'make install'

+You can also install with opam: opam install .

-To build and install the binding, run: make su -c 'make install' to test the bindings with a "hello world" example, run: make test and for the module documentation:
+to test the bindings with a "hello world" example, run: make test and for the module documentation: